yashida1207/yashida1207.github.io/index.md

 ### Others

-1. "*Diffuse supernova neutrino background search at Super-Kamiokande and future prospects*", Oral Presentation (*in Japanese*), The 7th Supernova Neutrino Workshop, Virtual
+1. "*Diffuse supernova neutrino background search at Super-Kamiokande and future prospects*", Oral Presentation (*in Japanese*), The 7th Supernova Neutrino Workshop, Jan, 2021, Virtual

 1. "*Search for Supernova Relic Neutrinos at Super-Kamiokande*", Oral Presentation (*in Japanese*), The 2020 Autumn Meeting of Japan Physics Society, Sep, 2020, Virtual Meeting